Pyleks/milestone-project-two/README.md

 2: In this section we are testing if all the buttons and links are working correctly and guide the user to the correct landing page, or displaying the right menus.
 #### Landing Page
-- Clicking on Tutorial from Landing page, expecting it to show the rules correctly.
+- Clicking on tutorial from landing page, expecting it to show the rules correctly.
-- Clicking on Feedback, from Landing page expecting it to redirect us to Feedback correctly.
+- Clicking on feedback, from landing page expecting it to redirect us to Feedback correctly.
 - Clicking on the close button in tutorial and have it close the modal window.
-- Clicking on Code, from Landing page expecting it to redirect us to github project location correctly
+- Clicking on code, from landing page expecting it to redirect us to GitHub project location correctly.
 - Hoovering over all the links to correctly display the styling used on hoovering.

 #### Feedback Page
-- Clicking on Tutorial from Feedback, displaying the rules correct.
+- Clicking on tutorial from feedback, displaying the rules correct.
 - Clicking on the close button to close tutorial.
-- Clicking Home link to redirect to home page correct.
+- Clicking home link to redirect to home page correct.
-- Clicking code link to have it direct us to the github project source.
+- Clicking code link to have it direct us to the GitHub project source.
 - Hoovering over all the links to correctly display the styling used on hoovering.

 #### Game Page
-- Clicking on Tutorial from Game, displaying the rules correct.
+- Clicking on tutorial from the game, displaying the rules correct.
 - Clicking on the close button to close tutorial.
-- Clicking Home link to redirect to home page correct.
+- Clicking home link to redirect to home page correct.
-- Clicking code link to have it direct us to the github project source.
+- Clicking code link to have it direct us to the GitHub project source.
 - Hoovering over all the links to correctly display the styling used on hoovering.

 ### Logic Testing in Chrome, Firefox and Edge.
-3: The importance of testing the logic of the website and the game across the browsers and devices is to make sure that Javascript run correct on all popular browsers.
+3: The importance of testing the logic of the website and the game across the browsers and devices is to make sure that JavaScript runs correct on all popular browsers.

 #### Landing page play button nickname logic
-This page is not allowing the player to start the game, unless the username within 8 characters have been provided.
+This page is not allowing the player to start the game, unless a username within 8 characters have been provided.
-- Clicked Play with no nickname added, making it display "Type in a Nickname"
+- Clicked Play with no nickname added, making it display "Type in a Nickname".
-- Typing in a nickname above 8 characters long (past the max length), "making it display "Maximum 8 Characters"
+- Typing in a nickname above 8 characters long (past the max length), "making it display "Maximum 8 Characters".
 - Typing in 6 Characters, allowing player to enter game.

 #### Feedback logic test
 To provide feedback, the user must fill inn all the fields to be able to submit the form.

-- Added only first name, and attempted to submit.
+- Added only first name and attempted to submit.
-- Added only last name, and attempted to submit.
+- Added only last name and attempted to submit.
-- Added only email, and attempted to submit.
+- Added only email and attempted to submit.
-- Added only feedback, and attempted to submit.
+- Added only feedback and attempted to submit.
 - Added first name, last name and feedback and attempted to submit.
 - Did not add anything and attempted to submit.
 - Added everything and attempted to submit.
 - Added first name, last name and email and attempted to submit.

 #### Game page logic test
-For the game to run successful the points must accumulate correct, the controls for desktop/laptop and devices must work correct as well scoring bord must collect the scores.
+For the game to run successful the score must accumulate correct, the controls for desktop/laptop and devices must work correct as well scoring bord must collect the scores.
 - Attempted to eat all 3 different apples, expecting the score to go up by 3.
 - Tried UP, DOWN, LEFT and RIGHT on keyboard.